chris-short/devopsish.com/content/post/063/index.md

 [Grappling with DevOps Security](https://www.cso.com.au/article/633432/grappling-devops-security/): If you're grappling with security at the speed of DevOps in your organization you should probably reach out to me for professional help.

 [Responding to new open source vulnerability disclosures](https://www.oreilly.com/ideas/responding-to-new-open-source-vulnerability-disclosures): "A new vulnerability disclosure is not a new vulnerability.
-The security flaw existed in your library’s code all along, introducing a weakness in your application.
+The security flaw existed in your library's code all along, introducing a weakness in your application.
 However, when a vulnerability is made public, its likelihood of being exploited skyrockets."

 [Zero Downtime Deployment with Kubernetes](http://rahmonov.me/posts/zero-downtime-deployment-with-kubernetes/): "It is 2018 and your users will not, I repeat, WILL NOT tolerate any downtime or outage with your application.